 - Soak hay in water to ensure your horse keeps up their fluid intake.

 - Make sure your horse gets plenty of succulents whilst on box rest to ensure they’re getting the necessary vitamins, as well as some variety.
-This includes parsnips, carrots, turnips, apples and cabbage leaves
+This includes parsnips, carrots, turnips and apples.

 - For some additional light entertainment whilst looking after their dietary needs, try putting succulents in a large bucket of water.
 This way your horse gets a healthy diet while they bob for apples or carrots!